Public Works Department

 - Subdivision review and grading review

-The Maintenance Division of the Public Works Department consists of forty-eight employees and is responsible for maintaining all City owned landscaped areas including parks, medians, and parkways, as well as general municipal infrastructure including 108 miles of sewers, 60 miles of storm drains, 105 miles of streets, 145 miles of sidewalks, 18,000 street trees, 47 traffic signals, 8,000 street signs, and 3,000 street lights.
+The Maintenance Division of the Public Works Department consists of twenty-five employees and is responsible for maintaining all City owned landscaped areas including parks, medians, and parkways, as well as general municipal infrastructure including 108 miles of sewers, 60 miles of storm drains, 105 miles of streets, 145 miles of sidewalks, 18,000 street trees, 47 traffic signals, 8,000 street signs, and 3,000 street lights.
 Each week this division provides such diverse services as street sweeping 233 miles of curb and gutter, mowing of 81 acres of grass (equal to 2,400 backyards!), cleaning and landscape trimming of 15 parks and the general maintenance of over 70,000 square feet of public buildings.